Commercial Greenhouse Design and Construction: A How-to Guide

 Retractable-Roof Greenhouse

-A retractable-roof greenhouse is another type of commercial greenhouse that plant growers utilize.
-Retractable-roof greenhouses are designed with a roof that is openable, allowing plants to benefit from natural rain.
 Greenhouse frames that allow for opened ceilings also allow for increased light levels as there is no medium the sun rays have to shine through.

-Complementary Facilities For Commercial Greenhouses
+Complementary Facilities for Commercial Greenhouses

 Most cultivation operations that use greenhouses have other facilities nearby that serve different purposes, for example: